timdodge54/nonlinear_AV_control/README.md

 ## Introduction

 Autonomous driving has gained significant popularity in recent years.
 This trend has underscored the need for comprehensive control methods.
-In this project, I will be comparing and contrasting several nonlinear control techniques for an autonomous vehicle to track time-varying trajectories.
-The control techniques I will be comparing are of two varieties traditional nonlinear control techniques and reinforcement learing techniques.
+In this project, I will be comparing and contrasting several nonlinear control for an autonomous vehicle to track time-varying trajectories.
+The control techniques I will be comparing are of two varieties of controllers traditional nonlinear controllers and reinforcement learing based controllers.

 ## Dynamics of the Vehicle